PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Do not worry yet what all of these statements mean.
 Just copy it so you can begin to play with it, make some changes.
 Experiment to see how thing work.

 A final note... the parameter `do_not_clear` in the input call determines the action of the input field after a button event.
 If this value is True, the input value remains visible following button clicks.
 If False, then the input field is CLEARED of whatever was input.
-The default is True, which means
+The default is True, which means whatever is input remains visible after buttons are clicked.
+If your Window is more of a "form" then you will likely want to set this parameter to False.

 ```python
 import sys